 The BARBRI course is different from law school courses.
 It is extremely condensed and requires you to blend the three components above to bring you to peak performance for your bar exam.
 The more you know about the BARBRI course the better you can determine what you will need.

-If you have questions about the course cost, format, materials, schedule or locations, or if you need help enrolling or information about your account, please contact your state BARBRI ADA Coordinator.
-If you have questions about BARBRI's ADA policies, please contact the ADA Director at ADARequests@barbri.com
+If you have questions about the course cost, format, materials, schedule or locations, or if you need help enrolling or would like information about your account, please contact your state BARBRI ADA Coordinator.
+If you have questions about BARBRI ADA policies, please contact the ADA Director at ADARequests@BARBRI.com or (800) 621-0498.